thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 ### Element Model Processors: `IElementModelProcessor`

-Element Model Processors execute on the entire elements they match –including their bodies–, in the form of an `IModel` object that contains the complete sequence of events that models such element and its contents.
+Element Model Processors execute on the entire elements they match –including their bodies– in the form of an `IModel` object that contains the complete sequence of events that models such element and its contents.
 The `IElementModelProcessor` is very similar to the one seen above for *tag processors*: